Burn Ban - Level 1

 Boating

-Horsethief Lake offers a watercraft launch, pedal and stand up paddle board and kayak rentals.
+Horsethief Lake offers a watercraft launch, stand up paddle board and kayak rentals.
 It also has two boat ramps one at Horsethief Lake and one at the Columbia River.
-Kayak and paddleboat rentals are offered at the lake during peak season, however, strong winds common in the area can limit boat rental availability.
+Kayak and paddleboard rentals are offered at the lake during peak season, however, strong winds common in the area can limit boat rental availability.

 Horsethief Lake is the only lake entirely within a Washington State Park that allows motorized boats.
 Due to its small size, there is a 5 mph speed limit and waterskiing/wake boarding and similar activities requiring a speedboat are not allowed.

-Guided tours of the significant Tsagaglalal ("She Who Watches"), are available 9 a.m.
-Fridays and Saturdays from April - Oct.
-Tours are limited to 20 people, and each party must register and receive a confirmation email.
+Guided tours of the significant Tsagaglalal ("She Who Watches"), are available only at 9 a.m., Fri. - Sat., from April - Oct.
+Tours are limited to 20 people.
+Each person or party must register and receive a confirmation email.
 To make a reservation, visit the Friends of Gorge Area Parks website.
-Pets are not allowed on this tour.
-This area is otherwise closed to the public.
+Advance reservations are advised as tours fill up weeks in advance.
+Please cancel through your confirmation email if you are unable to attend your tour to open spots for others wishing to reserve.

 Wildflower season (April-May)